PatzEdi/InfinityWorlds/README.md

 		height="23">
 </p>

+## **IMPORTANT NOTICE:**
+Due to some changes made at openAI and the introduction of Chat GPT-4, InfinityWorlds will most likely be revised and made better with more features and it being easier to use overall.
+If you experience any errors with the current version, stay tuned for the possibly upcoming major update!
+Thanks!

 DISCLAIMER: You NEED an OpenAI API Key to make this work!
 You can get one at:  https://openai.com/api/

 HUGE Credits to the OpenAI team for Chat GPT-3 and to Shields.io for the badges on the README.md!